Temitope-Apatira/My-portfolio/README.md

 # My-portfolio
-A Portfolio created using HTML, CSS and JAVASCRIPT
+A Portfolio website created using HTML, CSS and JAVASCRIPT with Bootstrap as styling framework.